Enterprise-connect/documentation/ec-guide.md

         - be mindful of the 'command:' field, if you choose to name rename 'ec.sh', this will need to be reflected here
 - You will need to [add and install the Diego CF CLI plug-in](https://github.com/cloudfoundry-incubator/Diego-Enabler) with the commands found under installation
     - Run both commands, regardless of any perceived error after the first
+- Pushing the EC Gateway agent to Predix first is highly recommended
+    - Gateway, then push/run Server, then push/run Client

 #### Copy, paste, update, and utilize the following commands from the directory of your ec.sh, agent binary, and manifest.yml to push your app to predix
 ***Caution!*** If you are re-pushing an existing EC agent app, it is advised you begin with this command:
 ```bash